AndyJado/chitto/terminal-stf/tapp/zellij.md

 my laptop threats burning itself to ash if I keep do what I do

-we made a deal that me moving the heavy work to a remote server[^1]
+we made a deal that me moving the heavy work to a remote server

 I rent a cheap one from HUAWEI and I'm faggy about it

 I do `ssh @129.31.0.12` where the IP address is made up because I cannot remember

-and I blindly type my password `fff` which is not made up because I remember
+I type my password `fff` and I hit `enter` which is not made up

 I see `root` and I know I'm connected